Life after surgery

 It’s encouraged for you to climb stairs.

-Don’t lift objects that weigh more than about 10 to 15 pounds.
+Don’t lift objects that weigh more than about 10 to 15 pounds for 3 weeks.
 Also, avoid any pushing or pulling motions, like vacuuming, in the three weeks after you have had surgery.

 Don’t do any heavy lifting, pushing heavy loads, or carrying heavy items for the initial three months post-op.